17 Best Student Portfolio Examples of 2026

 Built with: Squarespace

-Kabel Mishka Ligot is another excellent example of a simple website with a clean design.
+Kabel Mishka Ligot is another excellent example of a simple yet clean website design.
 The transparent header disappears on scroll but reappears when you scroll back to the top, improving user experience.

-Note: Use a disappearing/reappearing header to boost your student website’s UX.
+What stands out: Use a disappearing or reappearing header to enhance your student website’s user experience (UX).

 3. Devansh Gandhi